sparkle-project/sparkle-project.github.io/documentation/index.md

 * In <samp>Build Settings</samp> tab set "<samp>Runpath Search Paths</samp>" to `@loader_path/../Frameworks` (for non-Xcode projects add the flags `-Wl,-rpath,@loader_path/../Frameworks`).
 This is not a necessary step in recent versions of Xcode.
 * If you have your own process for copying/packaging your app make sure it preserves symlinks!

+If you enable Library Validation, which is part of the Hardened Runtime and required for notarization, you will also need to either sign your application with an `Apple Development` certificate for development (requires being in Apple's developer program), or disable library validation for Debug configurations only.
+Otherwise, the system may not let your application load Sparkle if you attempt to sign to run locally via an ad-hoc signature.
+This is not an issue for distribution when you sign your application with a Developer ID certificate.

 Sandboxed applications using Sparkle 2 require [additional setup](/documentation/sandboxing).

 [Pre-releases](//github.com/{{ site.github_username }}/Sparkle/releases) when available are published on GitHub.
 They are also available in Swift Package Manager, CocoaPods, and Carthage too by specifying the pre-release version in your project's manifest.